abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

                [:created-at :timestamp {:default [:now]}]]}
 ```

-Transaction amount should numeric type because we need to store it precicely.
-The amount can be positive or negative, but can't be 0.
-So, we added this validation using Check Constraint `[:<> :amount 0]`.
-To define it we use option `:check` with HoneySQL syntax.
+For transactions, the `amount` field uses the numeric type for precise storage.
+The amount can be either positive or negative, but cannot be zero.
+This validation is enforced using a Check Constraint `[:<> :amount 0]` with HoneySQL syntax.

 For category, we should define transaction type, and we used custom Enum type with possible values: `spending`, `income`.
 The [structure of custom type](https://github.com/abogoyavlensky/automigrate#types) definition is also similar to a field definition, but options are required.
 So we need to add Enum type definition in `:types` key of the model.
 Then we can use it as a value for `:tx-type` field definition.

+In the category model, we define the transaction type using a custom Enum type with possible values: `spending`, `income`.
+The [structure for defining custom types](https://github.com/abogoyavlensky/automigrate#types) is akin to field definitions but requires specifying options.
+Therefore, we need to add the Enum type definition under the `:types` key of the model before using it in the `:tx-type` field definition.

 To clarify the meaning of the `:tx-type` field of `category` model we added a comment to the field.
 This comment will be displayed in the database as well.

-Let's make migration and apply it:
+Let's proceed with the migration and apply it:

 ```shell
 $ clojure -X:migrations make